Treasures from the Collection

 What’s in the exhibition?

 It's hard to define as there’s quite a variety; from beautiful, decorative objects to practical items kept ‘just in case’, fine ceramics and sturdy furniture, and items that are representative of Booths and Greys who have lived at Dunham over the centuries.
-Together the objects in this room show the diverse and unique nature of a country house collection.
+Together the objects in this room show the earls' shared determination to succeed and dedication to home and family possessions, and how this shaped the collection.